-Tenth Semester
+Tenth Semester & Beyond

 - 1. Subjects are run; the data are analyzed. - 2.
 Apply for graduation with the Graduate School. - 3.
 The dissertation is written and defended. - 4.
 Submit the D-4 form (Report of the Dissertation Defense) to the DGS soon as possible after the defense. - 5.
-Complete all requirements for awarding the Ph.D.
+Submit Dissertation document to the Graduate School.